 If your idea of the perfect day on Cape Cod or the Islands includes calm and quiet,

-consider kayaking.
-Paddling around in a kayak is also the perfect way to see wildlife
+consider kayaking/paddle boarding.
+Paddling around is also the perfect way to see wildlife

 in their natural habitats.